Summary of Amendments to the Holmes Youthful Trainee Act

 The final change resulting from PA 33 is the addition of a mandatory probation period of no more than 1 year for youthful trainees who were committed to the department of corrections or to the county jail.
 Before this amendment, Judges would simply give the trainee a choice of custodial supervision or probation.
 Now, Judges can use a combination of the two.

-If you or your child are facing criminal charges, you need to contact attorney Mike McNamara immediately.
+If you or your child are facing criminal charges, you need to contact attorney Michael McNamara immediately.
 He is an expert in the Michigan criminal justice system and can make the difference between having a clean record and being haunted by a conviction for the rest of your life.
-Visit the contact page of Fausone Bohn LLP for more information
+Contact us by phone at (248) 380-0000 or visit us online.